Frequently Asked Questions

 Q: What curriculum is used in GSRP?

-A: GSRP programs in Van Buren use the High Scope Preschool Curriculum (www.highscope.org).
+A: Our GSRP programs use either High Scope Preschool Curriculum or Creative Curriculum .
+These are research based and show positive outcomes for children.
 Our staff are trained and receive ongoing support from an Early Childhood Specialist.

 Contact Phone Numbers